CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 that the left-hand half and the right-hand half of it coincide.
 Two choices for constructing the tripole grid are available.
-The one first introduced to CICE is called “U-fold”, which means that the poles and the grid cells between them are U cells on the grid.
-Alternatively the poles and the cells between them can be grid T cells, making a “T-fold.”
+The one first introduced to CICE is called “U-fold”, which means that the poles and the grid cells between them are U-cells on the grid.
+Alternatively the poles and the cells between them can be grid T-cells, making a “T-fold.”
-Both of these options are also supported by the OPA/NEMO ocean model, which calls the U-fold an “f-fold” (because it uses the Arakawa C-grid in which U cells are on T-rows).
+Both of these options are also supported by the OPA/NEMO ocean model, which calls the U-fold an “f-fold” (because it uses the Arakawa C-grid in which U-cells are on T-rows).
 The choice of tripole grid is given by the namelist variable ``ns_boundary_type``, ‘tripole’ for the U-fold and ‘tripoleT’ for the T-fold grid.